Shadey/Game-Dragon-Battle/README.md

 # Game-Dragon-Battle
-Java Pokemon-esque game designed to why teach Java is dumb
+Java Pokemon-esque game designed to why teach Java is dumb and why OOP isn't the catchall solution